NoushinB/Selenium-WebDriver-Java-Testing-Example/README.md

 - **Sample test scenarios** that cover various web components (text input, password fields, checkboxes, dropdowns, etc.).
 - **Cucumber-based feature files** for defining test scenarios in a behavior-driven development (BDD) style.

+## Cucumber-Based Feature Files

+This repository includes comprehensive Cucumber feature files written in Gherkin syntax.
+These files define test scenarios for behavior-driven development (BDD) and cover a wide range of functionalities:

+- **Infinite Scroll**:
+  - Validates dynamic content loading as the user scrolls to the bottom of the page.
+  - Ensures new content is appended without triggering a full-page reload.

+- **Drag and Drop**:
+  - Tests drag-and-drop functionality, verifying that elements are repositioned correctly.

+- **Dropdown Menu Interaction**:
+  - Scenarios for interacting with dropdown buttons and verifying menu item visibility and selection.

+- **Home Page Navigation**:
+  - Tests navigation to various pages using specific buttons on the home page.

+- **Web Form Components**:
+  - Covers interaction with various form elements, including:
+    - Text inputs and password fields.
+    - Dropdown menus (select and datalist).
+    - File uploads.
+    - Checkboxes and radio buttons.
+    - Date picker, color picker, and range slider components.

+- **Navigation Page**:
+  - Validates button interactions and dynamic content updates.

+- **Additional Scenarios**:
+  - Tests advanced UI interactions, including:
+    - Color selection using a color picker.
+    - Date selection via a date picker.
+    - Adjusting values with a range slider.